SkillsFundingAgency/dfc-devops/ArmTemplates/APIM/apim-api.md

 The version of the API.
 A version set will need to be created separartely.

+apiSuffix (optional) string

+Relative URL uniquely identifying this API and all of its resource paths within the API Management service instance.
+It is appended to the API base URL and appears before the path for the API.
+Defaults to the apiName if not specified.

 loggerSamplingPercentage (optional) string

 Defaults to 100, only applied if apimLoggerName is set.